amirongit/notecode/async/Coroutines.md

 ### syntax

 Native coroutines are declared using `async def` syntax.
-The `await` keyword, suspends the execution of the coroutine untill the awitable completes.
+The `await` keyword suspends the execution of the coroutine untill the awitable completes.
 This happens in a generator based coroutine by yield.\
 The argument passed to await should be a native coroutine, a generator based